 The Company is subject to U.S. federal income taxes and various state and local income taxes.
 Tax regulations within each jurisdiction are subject to interpretation and require significant judgment to apply.
 Federal tax returns prior to the fiscal year ended April 30, 2018 are no longer subject to examination due to the expiration of the statute of limitations.
-State tax returns prior to the fiscal year ended April 30, 2021 are no longer subject to examination due to the expiration due to the expiration of the statute of the expiration of the applicable statutes of limitations.
+State tax returns prior to the fiscal year ended April 30, 2021 are no longer subject to examination due to the expiration of the applicable statutes of limitations.